orbs-network/posv2-contracts-deployment-migration/README.md

 4. Set the address of the new contract in the contract registry.

 * It is crucial that updating the contract registry is the final step.
 This is the point in time where the new contract is officialy integrated with the PoS ecosystem.
-* Any events emitted by the new contract prior to setting in the registry should not be assumes to be available to clients.
+* Any events emitted by the new contract prior to setting in the registry should <b>not</b> be assumed to be available to clients.
 Most clients only start tracking contract events starting from the registry update block number.

 ## Committee contract upgrade script

+Executes the committee contract upgrade flow:
+1. Locks all contracts
-(a) Locks all contracts, (b) deployes a new committee contract, (c) migrates the committee from the old to the new, (d) sets the new one in the registry and (e) unlocks all contracts.
+2. Deployes a new committee contract
+3. Migrates the committee from the old contract to the new, using the `importMembers()` function.
+4. Sets the new contract in the registry.
+5. Unlocks all contracts.

+Running instructions:
 1. Edit `contract-deployment/upgrade-committee.ts`.
 Modify `CONTRACT_REGISTRY_ADDR` to contain the address of the contract registry.
 2. Run the upgrade script:
     `cd contract-deployment && npm run upgrade-committee`